engnr-a/Java-personal-notebooks/Note2.md

     }
 }
 ```
-**(E) Viewing Modifiers of Class Members**
+**(F) Viewing Modifiers of Class Members**

 **Reminder:** example of modifiers; static, final, private e.t.c

-The method `getModifiers()` of the `java.lang.reflect` API returns an integer value that represents the modifier of the\
+The method `getModifiers()` of the `java.lang.reflect` API returns an integer value that represents the modifier of the class.
+This\
-class.
-This int value is not very informative.
-However, the API provides other informative methods that works in\
-conjunction with the getModifiers() method.
+int value is not very informative.
+However, the API provides other informative methods that works in conjunction with the `getModifiers()` method.
 ```java
 import java.lang.reflect.Modifier;
 public class Main {